Hsuxu/Magic-VNet/README.md

 ---
 ## TODO
-- Add the network figure
 - Train the network on [PROMISE12](https://promise12.grand-challenge.org)
-- Add more flexible dataset